 You may either vote "FOR" or "WITHHOLD" authority to vote for each nominee for the Board of Directors.
 Shares present or represented and not so marked as to withhold authority to vote for a particular nominee will be voted in favor of a particular nominee and will be counted toward such nominee's achievement of a plurality.
-Shares present at the meeting or represented by proxy where the shareholder properly withholds authority to vote for such nominee's achievement of a plurality.
-Shares present at the meeting or represented nominee's achievement of a plurality.
+Shares present at the meeting or represented by proxy where the shareholder properly withholds authority to vote for such nominee in accordance with the proxy instructions and "broker non-votes" will not be counted toward such nominee's achievement of a plurality.